snowcoders/boilerplate-emscripten-typescript/readme.md

 # Building
 ## client-shared-cpp, client-shared-js, client-shared-cpp-test
+On Windows
 1. Open a prompt window
 1. Setup the emscripten sdk by running `emsdk_env.bat` from wherever you installed
-1. If on windows, set the path to include your MinGW location (e.g. `PATH = %PATH%;D:/MinGW/mingw64/bin`)
+1. Set the path to include your MinGW location (e.g. `PATH = %PATH%;D:/MinGW/mingw64/bin`)
+1. Run `mingw32-make`

+On Unix (or Unix based system)
+1. Open a terminal window
+1. Setup the emscripten sdk by running `source ./emsdk_env.sh` from wherever you installed
-1. Run `make` (or if on windows `mingw32-make`)
+1. Run `make`

-    - Hint: Use the -jN feature to run multiple processors
+Other notes:

-You can also run make from the root directory, and it will recurse into all the sub directories.
+ - You can also run make from the root directory, and it will recurse into all the sub directories.
+ - Use the -jN feature to run multiple processors for faster builds

 ## client-shared-js-test, client-web-raw, client-web-webpack
 1. Build client-shared-js